platformsh/platformsh-docs/sites/friday/src/manage-resources/_index.md

 1. Navigate to your environment.
 2. Select an app or service in the tree on the left-hand side:
    ![Apps and services tree](/images/flexible-resources/apps-services-tree.png "0.2")
+   A window pops up.
+3. Click **Configure**.
-   A window pops up for you to configure resources on the current environment:
+4. Configure resources on the current environment:
    ![Configure your resources on the current environment window](/images/flexible-resources/configure-flexible-resources.png "0.5")
    The values available in this window depend on the [container profile](#1-configure-your-container-profiles) of each instance.
-3. For each app and service displayed, select a CPU & RAM combination and enter the amount of disk/storage you want to allocate to each container.
+   - For each app and service displayed, select a CPU & RAM combination and enter the amount of disk/storage you want to allocate to each container.
-4. For each of your apps, select the number of instances you want to deploy.
+   - For each of your apps and/or workers, select the number of instances you want to deploy.
 5. Click **Save**.</br>
    You environment is redeployed.